Hyphaed/greenboost/README.md

 ## 🔗 Non direct contributors

 - **Mobius Labs** thanks to https://github.com/dropbox/gemlite, big part of gb-quant is based on it

+GemLite is a collection of Triton kernels designed for efficient low-bit matrix multiplication, emphasizing simplicity and reusability.
+It provides a practical solution for achieving significant performance gains, delivering up to 7-8x faster prefill and 3-6x faster decoding compared to default Torch AO kernels.

 ---